 Nostell Obelisk Walk

 If you’re looking for quick and easy woodland walks in West Yorkshire, make a beeline for Nostell Priory in Wakefield.
-The 2-mile Obelisk Walk is perfect for ramblers of all abilities and shows off the beauty of this historic estate in just an hour.
-Start at the Palladian House which dates back to 1733, then seek out the Boathouse which sits next to a lake that shares its name.
+The 2-mile Obelisk Walk is perfect for ramblers of all abilities and shows off the beauty of this historic estate in just one hour.
+Start at the Palladian House which dates back to 1733, then seek out the Boathouse next to the lake that shares its name.
 The Obelisk Lodge, the estate’s original gatehouse, which was lived in until the 1950s, is up next before you cross Boathouse Bridge and head back to the Stable Courtyard.

 Start at the Nostell Priory courtyard, Doncaster Road, Wakefield, West Yorkshire, WF4 1QE.
 Check out the route.

-Start at the Horse Bridge Car Park, Midgehole Road, Hebden Bridge, West Yorkshire, HX7 7AW.
+Start at the Midgehole Car Park, Midgehole Road, Hebden Bridge, West Yorkshire, HX7 7AW.
 Check out the route.